oracle/graal/docs/reference-manual/native-image/Logging.md

     native-image BuildTimeLoggerInit --initialize-at-build-time=BuildTimeLoggerInit
     ./buildtimeloggerinit
     ```
-The `logging.properties` file is processed at build time.
+The _logging.properties_ file is processed at build time.
 It does not need to be included in the native executable, therefore reducing the size of the executable file.

 `LoggerHolder.LOGGER` is also initialized at build time and is readily available at runtime, therefore improving the startup time.
-Unless your application needs to process a custom `logging.properties` configuration at runtime, this approach is recommended.
+Unless your application needs to process a custom _logging.properties_ configuration file at runtime, this approach is recommended.

 ## Runtime Logger Initialization